Catherine Squires

 Catherine Louise Kearney Squires (April 9, 1941 – August 3, 2021) was a microbiologist known for her work on ribosomal RNA using Escherichia coli as a model organism.
 She was an elected fellow of the American Academy of Microbiology and the American Association for the Advancement of Science.

 Education and career

 Squires grew up in Winters, California, and attended San Juan High School.
 She earned a B.A.
 (1963) and an M.A.
 (1967) from the University of California, Davis.
 She then moved to the University of California, Santa Barbara, where she earned her Ph.D. in 1972.

 Following her Ph.D. she was a postdoctoral scientist at Stanford University where she worked with Charles Yanofsky.
 She moved to Dartmouth College in 1974, and subsequently accepted a position at Columbia University in 1977.
-In 1994, she moved to Tufts University School of Medicine and then retired from there in 2007.
+In 1994, she moved to Tufts University School of Medicine to become chair of the Department of Molecular Biology and Microbiology, and then retired from there in 2007.
 She returned to Stanford University as a visiting professor until 2009.

 Squires was the editor-in-chief of Microbiology and Molecular Biology Reviews from 1997 until 2000.